 - Print out the template and transfer the design onto a piece of stabilizer or interfacing.
 Be sure to mark the numbers on the template.

-- Place a 2.5″ square of fabric right side up on the center of template.
+- Place a 2.5″ square of fabric right side up on the center of the template.
 Carefully turn the template over and stitch in place.
-Rough cut a piece of scrap fabric to cover log #1 on template with 1/4″ all around over hang by 1″ wide.
-Lay fabric scrap over center square with right sides together.
+Rough cut a piece of scrap fabric to cover log #1 on the template with 1/4″ all around overhang by 1″ wide.
+Lay fabric scrap over the center square with right sides together.
 Be sure that the fabric scrap overhangs the section on each side.
-Carefully turn over template and stitch along line.
+Carefully turn over the template and stitch along the line.